Maciejlys/portfolio/README.md

 - react-intersection-observer
 - react-tsparticles

-This was also my first time using framer motion after i discovered it\
-and it was awesome experiance!
-Although it wasn't working as I expected\
-at the beginning but I came through.
-I had a lot of fun making reveal\
-animations and hover animations!
+This was also my first time using framer motion after i discovered it and it was awesome experiance!
+Although it wasn't working as I expected at the beginning but I came through.
+I had a lot of fun making reveal animations and hover animations!
-I was struggeling with hero section, but after I found particle.js I knew\
-that I want to include it in my project.
+I was struggeling with hero section, but after I found particle.js I knew that I want to include it in my project.
-I also found react-fullpage so I am sure that I will use it in one of my next projects\
-as I found it a bit to late going into this one.
+I also found react-fullpage so I am sure that I will use it in one of my next projects. as I found it a bit to late going into this one.

 # What would I change?